-Since my last update much has happened in our nation and at USPS FCU.
+Much has happened in our nation and at USPS FCU.
 Like the nation, we continue providing services albeit at a reduced capacity.

 For decades we have advised members to acquire the ability to deliver remote services to themselves when they need it.
 This is important because we have 24,000 members in all states and the territories so most of our members don’t rely on the six-branch network.
 We have to provide remote access and we do.
 It’s also important because it empowers you, the member, to manage your money regardless of where you are located 24/7.
-For most members this means they can do what they want to do when and where they want to do it and that’s powerful.
+For most members, this means they can do what they want to do when and where they want to do it and that’s powerful.
 Use of these remote delivery channels also enables staff to better help those that now need such services or service beyond what can be provided in an automated way.

 The staff and I wish you all well during these trying times.
 We applaud the many members and their colleagues who continue to keep the vital mail stream and commerce moving.
 The nation depends on you and you’re depending on us.
 We will continue to do our best work to serve you today and throughout this crisis.
 We appreciate you choosing to do business with USPS FCU, and we’re working hard to deliver for you.